CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The Tacx NEO 2T I tested was probably defective.
 I did further research, and most people didn’t experience similar power deviations.

-However, you can find people complaining about the NEO 2T’s accuracy.
-It mostly under reads power.
+However, people sometimes complain about the accuracy of NEO 2T.
+It mostly under-read power.
 This would also explain the high subjectively perceived difficulty when pedaling.
 Check out Andrew Stockwell’s analysis for further reference.

 Tacx NEO 2T Alternatives

-Here are some of the Tacx NEO 2T alternatives worth considering (none of them can simulate different surfaces).
+Here are some Tacx NEO 2T alternatives worth considering (none of them can simulate different surfaces).

-- Elite Direto XR is more affordable but less popular and has lower specs.
+• Elite Direto XR is more affordable but less popular and has lower accuracy.

 My Verdict

-I couldn’t wait to try the NEO 2T because of its unique features, like the downhill and surfaces simulation, or the possibility of using it without electricity.
+I couldn’t wait to try the NEO 2T because of its unique features, like the downhill and surface simulation, or the possibility of using it without electricity.

 It exceeded my expectations regarding the ride feel.
 The surface simulation is pretty cool and takes Zwift to the next level.